Hackerjedi666/CybersecNotes/ecppt/README.md

 * Heap Segment: Dynamically allocated memory for program data structures le.g., heap memory allocated using functions like malloc() and free()	.
 * Stack Segment: Stores function call frames, local variables, and function parameters.
 The stack grows and shrinks dynamically as functions are called and return.

 ## Understanding the stack

+The stack follows LIFO (last in first out) principle.